 - Location: Lifelong Learning classrooms, Continuing Education Building

 One-time guest pass, Member or Non-member at the door - $20.

 About the Instructor

 Russell D. Hamer, PhD is a visual neuroscientist who studies how the eye and brain process light information to create our rich visual world.
 He received his PhD in Sensory Neuroscience at Syracuse University, followed by post-doctoral research at the University of Washington, Seattle, and the University of California, Berkeley.
 After two decades of research at the Smith-Kettlewell Eye Research Institute (San Francisco), he continued research and teaching at the Institute of Psychology at the University of Sao Paulo, Sao Paulo, Brazil.
-He is one of the world’s leading experts on visual development, and his work helped establish what an infant’s visual world is like from the moment of birth.
-His current work turns to understanding the impact visual art has on us from the point of view of eye and brain mechanisms, including higher level interpretative and emotional processes in the brain.
+He is one of the world's leading experts on visual development.
+His work helped establish what an infant's visual world is like from the moment of birth.
+His current work turns to understanding the impact visual art has on us from the point of view of eye and brain mechanisms, including higher-level interpretative and emotional processes in the brain.
 It is only recently that we have been able to study such mechanisms scientifically to unravel experience previously thought to be the domain of philosophers and psychologists.